 Nana was a truly remarkable lady whose optimism, class, and ceaseless dedication to family will always be cherished dearly by all who loved and knew her.
 She loved playing cards with our family and placing bets on each game—she even had old jam and peanut butter jars for each of us to put our betting coins in, and she brought them out whenever we’d travel to England.
 She loved staying up late each night to watch all sorts of sports.
 She loved wearing pearls and watching birds in her back garden.
 She was happily married for 56 years.
 She was an absolute good to this world.

 And inside her cozy bungalow in Colchester, her kitchen cabinets were always filled to the brim with food—but there was this one big tin that she'd always stock with our favorite British biscuits whenever we'd visit, which we remember fondly.
 Though 4,000 miles away, Nana's was a second home—a retreat from the everyday, a warm gathering place filled only with love and unforgettable memories.

 We are always brought back to those memories whenever we think of her.
 We know she’ll be with us in our business—and we hope that her legacy will live on through all that we pursue, as bakers and as businessowners.

-With our passion for all that we bake and create, we hope to connect a bridge from across the pond by baking up British delights filled with the same warmth and love that Nana had—that love that is so familiar to all of us and our grandmothers.
+With our passion for all that we bake, we hope to connect a bridge from across the pond by baking up British delights filled with the same warmth and love that Nana had—that love that is so familiar to all of us and our grandmothers.
 We hope that through our treats, you are reminded about the wonderful memories at your own nana's house growing up and the special moments you shared together.